-Two studies producing opposing conclusions, namely:

-- 1. Charles J. Thompson, 1987: Characterization of the herbicide-resistant gene bar from Streptomyces hygroscopicus; - 2.
-Dr Arno Schulz, 1993: L-Phosphinothricine N-Acetyl-transferase -Biochemical Characterization a report incorporated into Wehrmann, 1996 (Schulz is co-author).
-The subject is the characterisation of the enzyme phosphinotricin acetyltransferase (PAT), and in particular the specificity of the substrates.
-The first study concerns the reaction of phosphinothricin with acetyl co-enzyme A under the influence of PAT and compares this with a number of structural analogues of phosphinothricin (PPT).
+Two studies which gave rise to opposing conclusions, namely, 1.
+Charles J. Thompson, 1987: Characterization of the herbicide-resistance gene bar from Streptomyces hygroscopicus: 2.
+Dr Arno Schulz, 1993: L-Phosphinothricine N-Acetyl-transferase -Biochemical Characterization - a report which was incorporated into Wehrmann 1996 (Schulz is the co-author).
+The subject of the study is the characterisation of the enzyme phosphinotricin acetyltransferase (PAT) and more precisely the specificity of the substrates.
+The first study concerns the reaction of phosphinothricin with acetyl co-enzyme A under the influence of the PAT enzyme and compares it with a number of structural analogues of PPT phosphinothricin.
 One of the analogues was L-glutamate.
-The products of the reaction were identified using a mass spectrogram and the equilibrium constants (affinity) were determined.
-In addition to phosphinothricin (PPT), a number of structural analogues were tested to determine whether there was an acetylation reaction.
+The reaction products were identified using a mass spectrogram and the equilibrium constants (affinity) determined.
+In addition to phosphinothricin (PPT), a number of structural analogues were tested to determine if an acetylation reaction took place.
 L-glutamine acid was one of the substances studied.
-Compared with PPT, the affinity of most of the substances was limited: one substance did not react at all.
-In the light of this test, in which there was a reaction to an identified product (the detection threshold is not at issue here) which can be reported in numerical terms, there seems to be no reason to doubt that glutamine acid is a substrate of PAT.
+With respect to PPT, the affinity of most of the substances was low, and one substance did not react at all.
+In this experiment, which produced a reaction which formed an identified product (the detection limit is not at issue here) that can be reported in quantitative terms, there would seem to be no reason to doubt that glutamine acid is a substrate of PAT.